How close would a supernova have to be to affect life on Earth? Should we be worried?

 Could an exploding star have a devastating effect on planet Earth and its inhabitants?

-It's often stated that a supernova explosion would have to be within about 25 lightyears of Earth to cause significant environmental damage.
+It's often stated that a supernova explosion would have to be as close as about 25 lightyears of Earth to affect life and cause significant environmental damage.

 However, scientists at Lawrence Berkeley National Laboratory reported in the mid noughties that a supernova explosion 41,000 years ago, at a distance of 250 lightyears, could have killed off the mammoth.